-Caprock Canyons State Park operates year-round and is most busy during the spring, summer, and the fall.
+RVers looking for a Texas-sized adventure in the panhandle area must plan a visit to the scenic Caprock Canyons State Park.
+Located in Briscoe County, Texas, this treasure of a park is loved by campers of all ages thanks to the multitude of activities available throughout the year.
+The history of Caprock Canyons State Park dates back to pre-European settlement when various Native American tribes lived within the area before Spanish exploration in the mid-1500s.
+Before becoming part of the state park, most of the land in the area was for cattle until the state of Texas purchased it back in 1975.
+Caprock Canyons State Park operates year-round and is most busy during the spring, summer, and fall.
 The park has many unique facilities and explorable historical landmarks, most notably, the state of Texas Official Bison Herd.
 The herd, some of the last remaining members of the southern plains bison species, were relocated to Caprock Canyons State Park in 1997 after JA Ranch donated what was left of their herd to Texas Parks and Wildlife.

-Equestrians who wish to sleep in a horse-friendly campground can reserve a space at the Wild Horse Campground has a picnic table, fire ring, and two 10x20 horse corrals that can hold 1-2 horses each.
+Each campsite at the Wild Horse Campground has a picnic table, fire ring, and two 10x20 horse corrals that can hold one to two horses each.
 There are no hookups and no restrooms in this camp loop, and the only water on site is for horse use only.
 Trailers and motorhomes up to 50 feet are allowed in this campground.
 Please contact the campground for more equestrian rules before booking your stay.
-The park asks that you quiet your generators between the hours of 10 pm and 6 am to celebrate nature’s noises.
+The park asks that you quiet your generators between the hours of 10 PM and 6 AM to celebrate nature’s noises.

 During the hot afternoons of spring, summer, and fall, Lake Theo is the perfect place to cool off.
 Swim or boat in the no-wake lake, and see the park from a different view: from the water!
 The swimming area is located next to restrooms and a playground.
 Visitors should swim in designated swimming areas only.
 The park recommends that all swimmers wear personal floatation devices as there are no lifeguards on duty.
 There are no boat rentals at the park, so you will need to bring your kayak or canoe for a day of paddling.